fraclad/fracald/README.md

 For a full profile check my [LinkedIn account](https://www.linkedin.com/in/rahmatashari/), but at a glance:

-1. data analyst for drilling, completions, and well servicing at Oxy's data management & analytics team
+1. data engineer for drilling, completions, and well servicing at Oxy's data management & analytics team
 2. code for fun, build cool (although often maybe useless lol) things

 Languages I'm learning in 2023: Rust, Go, and Chinese.